When the skin blossoms - Rosacea: treatment, care and tips

 4. pure formality: stages and severity of rosacea

 The disease progresses over many years in relapses with varying degrees of severity.
 Clinically, rosacea is divided into four stages, which merge seamlessly into one another.
-Most patients notice fleeting erythema, visible reddening of the skin, as the first symptom.
+Most patients notice fleeting erythema, visible redness of the skin, as the first symptom.

-They are caused by a dilation of the small, superficial blood vessels in the skin.
+They are caused by an expansion of the small, superficial blood vessels in the skin.
 If the vessels do not contract again, a permanent reddening of the face develops over time.
 This permanent redness, known to experts as telangiectasia, marks the beginning of the first stage of rosacea (rosacea erythematoteleangiectatica).
 The irritability of the skin increases significantly.
 Stinging, burning and itching affect patients particularly severely.
 Inflammatory red papules and pustules characterize the second stage (rosacea papulopustulosa).
 They usually persist for long periods of time, typically appear symmetrically and spread towards the forehead, chin and cheeks.
-While the disease often remains at this stage in women, men develop nodules and tissue changes during the third stage (glandular hyperplastic rosacea).
+While the disease often remains at this stage in women, men develop nodules and tissue changes in the course of the third stage (glandular hyperplastic rosacea).
 Thickening of the connective tissue and enlargement of the sebaceous gland tissue are mainly known in the nose area and are referred to as rhinophyma.
 Less frequently, however, the chin, jaw, forehead, ear, eyelids or upper lip are also affected.

 The stages usually progress one after the other, but some stages can also be skipped or manifest themselves in a mixed form.